LSC-Unicamp/GeoBench/README.md

 # GeoBench

-**GeoBench: New HPC Architectures for Geosciences** is a benchmark suite designed to evaluate the performance and scalability of modern computing platforms in geoscientific workloads.
+**GeoBench** is a benchmark suite designed to evaluate the performance and scalability of modern computing platforms in geoscientific workloads.
 It includes representative kernels from seismic imaging, reservoir simulation, and AI-based geoscience models.

 ## Objective